The world's GREATEST desserts – how many British favourites made the list?

 Marie Sonmez Photography/Shutterstock

-Key lime pie emerged from Key West, Florida in the early 20th century and exploded in popularity to become the official pie of Florida.
-The dessert itself is quite simple, with a graham cracker crust filled with a condensed milk and egg filling flavoured with Key lime juice.
-This is then baked, with or without a heaping of meringue.
-What makes this dessert so spectacular, despite its simplicity, is the highly aromatic lime juice, which cuts through the rich sweetness beautifully.
+Key lime pie emerged from Key West in the early 20th century and exploded in popularity to become Florida's official pie.
+The dessert itself is quite simple; a Graham cracker crust is filled with a condensed milk and egg filling flavoured with Key lime juice.
+It's then baked, with or without a heap of meringue on top.
+What makes this dessert so spectacular is the highly aromatic lime juice, which cuts through the rich sweetness beautifully.

 5. Chocolate mousse, France